Fred Basset by Alex Graham for May 28, 2011

 15. Bari sax

-edrush about 13 years ago
+edrush over 13 years ago

 Thanks, Francis.
 I never knew that.
 And when I googled it for confirmation, the first hit was for someone in China named Pecker Chin.